duneanalytics/docs/docs/api/index.md

 ### API Quickstart Guides

 !!!note
-    The quickstart and community SDKs currently only contains endpoints under [Executing Queries](./api-reference/execute-queries) and [Getting Results](./api-reference/get-results).
+    The quickstart and developer SDKs currently only contains endpoints under [Executing Queries](./api-reference/execute-queries) and [Getting Results](./api-reference/get-results).
 We will be adding info regarding newer endpoints under [Editing Queries](./api-reference/edit-queries) soon.

 Get started with our API in a few lines of code using these quick start guides: